Aurora Cannabis (ACB) and The Competition Head to Head Review

-Aurora Cannabis (NYSE: ACB) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its rivals?
-We will compare Aurora Cannabis to related companies based on the strength of its institutional ownership, risk, analyst recommendations, dividends, valuation, profitability and earnings.
+Aurora Cannabis (NYSE: ACB) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
+We will compare Aurora Cannabis to similar companies based on the strength of its earnings, risk, valuation, analyst recommendations, profitability, institutional ownership and dividends.

+Aurora Cannabis has a beta of 1.79, indicating that its share price is 79% more volatile than the S&P 500.
+Comparatively, Aurora Cannabis’ peers have a beta of 2.56, indicating that their average share price is 156% more volatile than the S&P 500.

-This is a breakdown of recent recommendations for Aurora Cannabis and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and target prices for Aurora Cannabis and its peers, as provided by MarketBeat.com.

 |Sell Ratings